gravitational/teleport/rfd/0057-automatic-aws-server-discovery.md

 schemaVersion: '2.2'
 description: aws:runShellScript
 parameters:
   sshdConfigPath:
     types: String
     description: "(Required) The path to the sshd config file."
+  token:
+    types: String
+    description: "(Required) The Teleport invite token to use when joining the cluster."
 mainSteps:
 - action: aws:downloadContent
   name: downloadContent